ambreen2006/GA-360-Iteration-1/README.md

 The notebook `Google Analytics Sample Big Query.ipynb` contains the big query used for downloading the data which is then saved to CSV.

-The big query requires pre-setup and installation of several packages.
+Big query requires pre-setup and installation of several packages.

+`GA-360-MerchantStore.ipynb` contains the work done for this project.

 ## Data preparation